tmalik258/Image-Resizer-and-Converter/README.md

 # Simple Image Resizer and Extension Converter

 This is a simple Python project that resizes images and converts them to `.webp` format by default.
-The project uses a virtual environment for managing dependencies and processes images placed in the `original_images` folder.
-The resized images will be stored in the `resized_images` folder.
+The project uses a virtual environment for managing dependencies and processes images placed in the `original` folder.
+The resized images will be stored in the `resized` folder.

 ## Features